randomphotons/randomphotons.github.io/_alone_faqs/3010_satellites_missing.md

 So many satellites!
 Why can't we see any in the video?

-Keep in mine that the image above is not to scale.
+Keep in mind that the image above is not to scale.
 The satellites depicted are huge compared to reality.
 Even if they were a single pixel they would still be gigantic.

 Let's do some math and figure out how much distance will actually be between satellites on average.